noppefoxwolf/presentations/tryswift/25/presentation-en.md

 - Custom emojis are **not** just memes.
 - Emoji makers are well-known artists in Japan.
-- Kitsuneimori (`Fox-Newt`) was made by my wife.
+- キツネイモリ (`Fox-Newt`) was made by my wife.

 ![right fit](lineemoji.png)

 [^3]: ©kitsune-imori.lineem2018

 ^ Custom emojis are not just memes.
-^ Many emoji creators are active in Japan.
+^ A lot of emoji creators are active in Japan.
 ^ My wife is also an emoji creator.
 ^ This is her character.
-It is called fox-newt.
+It's called fox-newt.
 ^ Custom emojis can show the personality of users.

 ---